ActiveStorage and Turbo: Order Matters

 these and will append the published partial to the HTML element with the id

-specified as the target
+specified as the target.

-The view to show a Timeline
+The view to show a Timeline and its TimelineUpdates included some header content,

-s, and a form to create new TimelineUpdate
+a list of the TimelineUpdates, and a form to create new TimelineUpdates.

-I used a partial to render each TimelineUpdate
+I used a partial to render each TimelineUpdate, the same partial that Turbo

-the views looked something like this:
+would broadcast.
+In erb the views looked something like this:

 <!-- app/views/timelines/show.html.erb -->